jackiedinh8/libusnet/README.md

 - use cache-friendly data structure to reduce algorithm costs.
 - design of mTcp.

 To use libusnet, one needs netmap to be installed.
-Netmap is delivered with FreeBSD release since version 10.

 FreeBSD instructions: since recent FreeBSD distributions already include netmap, you only need build the new kernel or modules as below: